 * If you'd like cornbread that is less sweet, just cut the sweetener in half.

-* For a flax egg alternative, you can use 1/4 cup aquafaba instead.
+* Fax egg alternative: you can use 1/4 cup aquafaba instead.
 It's the water inside the can of chickpeas.
-Just whip the aquafaba into a light foam before adding the wet ingredients.
+Just whip the aquafaba into a light foam before adding the wet ingredients. * Another alternative is chia seeds.
+The measurements and method are the same as the flax, except the chia seeds can be used whole or ground.

-* If you don't have ground flaxseed, you can use chia seeds instead.
-The measurements and method are the same as the flax, except the chia seeds can be used whole.
-If you only have whole flaxseed, you can grind it in a coffee grinder.
+* If you only have whole flaxseed, you can grind it in a coffee grinder.

 * Make sure your baking powder and baking soda are not expired.
 Fresh baking agents are important for a successful baking experience.